 Kaplan has long term agreements in place with all Partner Universities often lasting for 10 or more years.
 All of our agreements have strong governance in place and regular reviews to ensure any decisions around the renewal of agreements are made well in advance and clauses to protect the continued study of students without disruption.
 We have well established working relationships with our partners where any arising issues can be discussed and managed.
 Our agreements contain provisions to enable a facilitation of student teach out wherever possible.

-The risk that one of our Tier 4 licences is suspended or revoked by the UKVI
+The risk that one of our Student Visa licences is suspended or revoked by the UKVI.

-Kaplan has a strong track record with regards to Tier 4 and high levels of compliance monitored by our central compliance team.
+Kaplan has a strong track record with regards to Student Visas and high levels of compliance monitored by our central compliance team.
 We closely monitor this area of activity reporting through to our Senior Management Team, to partner universities and to our parent company, Kaplan Inc.

 The risk that we may close any of our courses.

-From time to time we recognise that either ourselves our one of our partners may take a strategic decision to close a course or programme.
-Where this occurs we take all reasonable steps to give a maximum amount of notice to prospective students.
+From time to time we recognise that either ourselves our one of our partner universities may take a strategic decision to close a course or programme.
+Where this occurs, we take all reasonable steps to give a maximum amount of notice to prospective students.
 We may also choose not to run a course for a specific intake if there are insufficient student numbers.
-If this is the case we would give students the option of transferring to another college or course or deferring to the next intake point or a full refund.
+If this is the case, we would give students the option of transferring to another college or course or deferring to the next intake point or a full refund.
 We would not take such a strategic decision once a programme has commenced.
-Any course cancellations by a College need to be approved by the Director of Colleges and one other Senior Management Team member.
+Any course cancellations by a College need to be approved by the Chief Operating Officer and one other Senior Management Team member.

 3.1 All the provisions we make to refund students and grant compensation are set out in our terms and conditions which are made widely available to students.
 Refunds before enrolment are dealt with at section 4.1 of the terms and conditions, Refunds after enrolment are covered in section 4.2 and Refunds and Compensation under this Student Protection Plan are set out in section 4.3.
 Where appropriate a compensation plan will be put in place as relevant to the particular circumstances.
 In addition we provide further guidance to students on the Refund Application Form which can be found on our website.
 A link to this form can also be found at paragraph 4.4.3 of the terms and conditions.